JackSzwergold/Writing/memories/Carlos the Cleaner Posed for Porn.md

 “You’re gonna like it, Jack,” he’d pester me all day saying.
 “It tastes better than pussy Jack.
 I assure you,” he’d add.

+Some days I just grinned and beared it.
+Just humoring him and nodding in agreement as I walked around the office.
+Other days I would avoid him which was suprisingly easy given the size of the loft.
+In general, I was cool with it.

+Then when the time came for him to serve the food, he would make sure to

 ***

 *Carlos the Cleaner Posed for Porn (c) Copyright by Jack Szwergold; written on April 26, 2019.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*